llm-lab-org/Multimodal-RAG-Survey/README.md

 This repository is designed to collect and categorize papers related to Multimodal Retrieval-Augmented Generation (RAG) according to our survey paper: [Ask in Any Modality: A Comprehensive Survey on Multimodal Retrieval-Augmented Generation](https://arxiv.org/abs/2502.08826).
 Given the rapid growth in this field, we will continuously update both the paper and this repository to serve as a resource for researchers working on future projects.

+## 📢 News
+- **February 17, 2025**: We release the first survey for Multimodal Retrieval-Augmented Generation.
+- **April 18, 2025**: Our [website](https://multimodalrag.github.io/) for this topic is up now.

+  *Feel free to cite, contribute, or open a pull request to add recent related papers!*
 ## 📑 List of Contents